PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page "homa.7".

 ## Significant recent improvements
+- June 2020: implemented busy-waiting during homa_recv: shaves 2
+  microseconds off latency.
+- June 2020: several fixes to prevent RPCs from getting "stuck", where they never make progress.
+- May 2020: got priorities working correctly using the DSCP field of IP headers.
+- December 2019: first versions of cperf ("cluster performance") benchmark.
+- December 2019 - June 2020: many improvements to the GRO mechanism,
+  including better hashing and batching across RPCs; improves both throughput and latency.
+- Fall 2019: many improvements to pacer, spread over a couple of months.
+- November 6, 2019: reworked locking to use RPC-level locks instead of socket locks for most things (significantly reduces socket lock. contention).
+Many more refinements to this in subsequent commits.
 - September 25, 2019: reworked timeout mechanism to eliminate over-hasty timeouts.
 Also, limit the rate at which RESENDs will be sent to an overloaded machine.